YannanZhang512/YannanZhang/pages/am.md

 ## Mixer
 ![AD831_data](img/AD831_data.jpg)
 The mixer AD831 was the only device that I had during the contest, since the maximal working frequency of AD831 is 500MHz, so upper frequency limit of the AM receiver cannot exceed this value too much, which is 510MHz.
-It is expected to have a larger input frequency range if the mixed can be replaced with a better one.
+It is expected to have a larger input frequency range if the mixer can be replaced with a better one.
 The 1dB compression point of AD831 is 10dBm, the maximal input power of AM receiver is -47dBm, so the overall gain before mixer cannot exceed 57dB.
 Two stages of LNA contributes 40dB gain, a bandpass filter contributes -1.5dB, so the overall gain before mixer is 38.5dB, which is suitable.
 The next consideration of mixer is its minimal LO driving power.
 The official data shows the minimal input power of LO port is -10dBm, as shown below, and the maximal output power of PLL is 5dBm, so the mixer can work happily.
 ![AD831_Lo](img/AD831_Lo.jpg)